microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     > You can double click on the password text and use **CTRL+C** to copy the text and place it in the clipboard

-1. Return to the browser, paste the copied text and click the **Continue** button.
+1. Return to the browser, paste the copied text in the Administrator password text box and click on the **Continue** button.

     ![Unlock Jenkins - First Time](images/jenkinsinitialpwd.png)